cgbea/Bootstrap-Portfolio/README.md

-# Catherine Beagent Web Development Portfolio
+# Catherine Beagent Web Development Portfolio (Bootstrap

 ## Description

-This project was created to showcase my web development experience to prospective employers.
-The website is a responsive portfolio, including my bio, links to my work (or placeholders for future projects) and contact information.
+This project's goal was to recreate an [earlier portfolio](https://cgbea.github.io/cbeagent-portfolio/) showcasing my web development experience to prospective employers, using Bootstrap.
+The website is a responsive portfolio, including my bio, links to my work (or placeholders for future projects), contact information and a footer.
 It will be updated as my skills progress.

 ![Screenshot of deployed webpage on 2023-12-12](images/Screenshot_2023-12-12_10.33.48.png)